patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/numerics.md

 section: UX writing
 ---

-This page provides best practices for expressing values including:

-- Date and time
-- Numbers and currency

-See our [Units and symbols](/ux-writing/units-and-symbols) page to learn how to use numeric units and symbols in your UI.

 ## Date and time
 All date and time formats should be localizable, not hard-coded.
 When building localizable date and time formats, development teams should share the same library by using a resource like [moment.js](http://momentjs.com/).

-These date and time standards are based in American English, but date and time formats will vary once they're localized, depending on locale.
+These date and time standards are based in American English, but date and time formats will vary once they're localized.

 For applications or websites that are accessed globally, use DD Month YYYY.